2026

 Drain Me Softly - Garden of Overflow

 Everything is a garden in a man-made world.
 ‘Poldergeist’, the spirit lingering in the Dutch polder landscape, is built from water and human traces.
-The muddy and frictional nature of this series embodies a mode of unproduction, rejecting the commodification of female and queer bodies.
-Figures search for a rooted belonging while resisting the frames of aesthetic entrapment.
+This image comes from many candid pictures of my queer friends partying.
+I cut out and collaged their figures again and again until a fictional composition appeared.
+I slowly painted shapes following the leaks and stains from the first layers of abstract violet turpentine on the canvases.
+Always staying open to intuitive redirection.
+The dripping and fragmented nature of this work embodies a mode of unproduction, rejecting the constriction of female and queer bodies.
+Figures haunt and overgrow the drained wetlandscape.
+This garden cannot contain those who live outside of the orders of society.

 215 x 115 cm diptych oil paint on canvas and cast iron, rust